Famed GameStop bull 'Roaring Kitty' is a Massachusetts financial advisor

 Reuters identified Gill as Roaring Kitty through a now dissolved New Hampshire-based company created by Gill, which shares the same name and email as his Roaring Kitty YouTube account, according to public records.
 The Daily Mail earlier on Thursday also identified Gill as both Roaring Kitty and DeepF***ingValue.

-On his YouTube stream, Gill says he shares his approach to investing to help set viewers on the right path to build their own investment process.
-"I don't provide personal investment advice or stock recommendations during the stream," he adds.

-On Thursday evening, Kevin Gill - Gill's brother according to an online school profile and public records - appeared to verify that Roaring Kitty and DeepF***ingValue are one and the same, pointing to the Daily Mail story in a Facebook post and adding: "Um yeah.
-So my brother is kinda famous now."

-Calls and an email to GameStop late Thursday were not answered.
+Calls and an email to GameStop were not answered.
 The company has so far not commented on the episode.

 A married father, according to his YouTube videos, Gill is a Chartered Financial Analyst who had until recently created content for "In Good Company," an initiative by MassMutual to "explore different ways to make financial education more accessible," its website says.